Progress Report on the Accessibility Plan

 The Accessible Canada Act requires organizations to establish a departmental process for receiving and dealing with feedback about the implementation of the Accessibility Plan.
 CDC employees were encouraged to provide any feedback they may have, whether positive or negative, on the implementation of its Accessibility Plan.
 A process was put in place to receive feedback from employees and promoted via the CDC Intranet.
 Employees’ feedback is crucial in achieving an accessible and inclusive workplace at the CDC.

 Although, employees were made aware of this process, no feedback was received.
+Therefore, the CDC was unable to include feedback in this progress report since the implementation of the Accessibility Plan.
 The CDC remains dedicated and continues to improve and promote accessibility and inclusion among its employees.
+The HR Section will continue to monitor for any future barriers provided from its employees on an ongoing basis.

-To request a copy of the CDC Accessibility Plan, its progress reports, or if you would like to provide feedback and/or suggestions, you can contact the CDC by:
+To request a copy of the CDC Accessibility Plan, its progress reports in alternate formats or if you would like to provide feedback and/or suggestions, you can contact the CDC by:

 • Sending an email to the Deputy Director, Centre of Expertise, at